The pH of Water at Different Temperatures

 To account for this, temperature compensation is necessary when taking pH measurements.
 Most modern pH meters have built-in temperature compensation features that automatically adjust the pH reading based on the sample temperature.
 This ensures that the reported pH value accurately reflects the pH of the sample at the measured temperature.

-See also The pH of Sodium Benzoate in Water
+See also The pH of Tap Water in Phoenix, USA

 Practical Implications of Temperature-Dependent pH